lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   The fields are compressed in the order that the Field Descriptions appear in the Rule.
   The compression of each field results in a residue, which may be empty.
   The Compression Residue for the packet header is the concatenation of the non-empty residues for each field of the header, in the order the Field Descriptions appear in the Rule.
+  The order in which the Field Descriptions appear in the Rule is therefore semantically important.

 ~~~~